Search

 Eligibility

 Affiliates of public or private non-profit research institutions that demonstrate the necessary research and development capabilities are eligible for funding.
 Proposals must be submitted through such legally constituted institutions.
 The proposal must be a joint proposal between an Israeli scientist and a US scientist.
-(As BARD has received additional funding for this program, the requirement to have a USDA,NIFA funded scientist has been dropped.
-The submission process and evaluation is identical to the standard BARD submission).

 Concurrent Funding